 Young people have many options after they graduate from high school, some may enroll in college, others may search for a job.
 Advanced manufacturing is resurging and there is a growing skills gap that companies need to fill with talented young people.
 Manufacturing can give your child an opportunity to embark on a career, not just a job.

-Did you know that the average annual compensation, including benefits, for manufacturing in Ohio is $70,251?
-Today’s manufacturers---and there are more than 14,500 in Ohio--- need people who have a strong work ethic, who are hands-on, and enjoy working in technical environments where products are innovated, designed and made.
+Did you know that the average annual compensation, including benefits, for manufacturing in Ohio is $72,534?
+Today’s manufacturers--- nearly 13,000 manufacturers in Ohio--- need people who have a strong work ethic, who are hands-on, and enjoy working in technical environments where products are innovated, designed and made.
 For manufacturing occupations and salary ranges, click here.

 Young people can access a career pathway taking them from production professional to advanced technical positions to supervision and management.
 Acquiring technical skills, enthusiasm about applying school knowledge and skills to the real world projects, and strong interest in STEM subjects (science, technology, engineering, math) in middle and high school are the best ways to prepare for advanced manufacturing careers.
 There are many skilled jobs that require a short-term industry-recognized technical certificate that will add value to your child’s resume and be a first step on a career ladder.
 Click here for more info.

 Career-technical centers and community colleges are delivering these certifications.
 Some colleges are integrating certifications into associate degrees for those pursuing higher education.
 Once employed, an individual may work for a company with a tuition reimbursement benefit program, allowing them to further their education at less out-of-pocket expense.